caydnbaldwin/Passphrase-Generator/README.md

 `runn!n9 @fr!c@ j0rd@n` -> Leet Speech Passphrase (hobby, song, athlete) -> is 26,666,666,666 times more secure than the Google Suggested Password and is more memorable.
 Despite consisting of the same amount of characters, it is still 9,756 times more secure than the Plain Text Passphrase (hobby, song, athlete) and is equally as memorable.

 ## Instructions:
 "Write one word per prompt that represents a subject that is significant to you.
-For example: My favorite hobby is running.
-I could enter the word 'marathon' because it is my favorite race to run.
-Each word must be from a unique subject.
-Do not enter the subject itself.
-For example: My favorite hobby is running, but I would not enter the word 'running' or 'run' because it is surface level and easily crackable.
-Each prompt will have a suggested subject in the case that you can't think of one.
-Once all prompts are answered, a password will be output.
+Once all prompts are answered, a passphrase will be generated for you.
 Disclaimer: Word inputs and password outputs are NOT stored or recorded."

 ## Logical Flow:
 Print instructions. -> Confirm that the user desires to continue. -> Pick a password length on a scale from 1-4 words. -> Prohibit numbers, special characters, or spaces? (because some systems don't allow those) -> Prompt for a word 1-4 times, depending on the previously determined length. -> Apply leet speech. -> Print password.